Asteroid impact prediction: Effectiveness of the current system

-Another way to assess the effectiveness is to look at warning times for asteroids which did not impact Earth, but came reasonably close.
-Looking at asteroids which came closer than the Moon, the below diagram shows how far in advance of closest approach the asteroids were first detected.
-Unlike actual asteroid impacts where, by using infrasound sensors, it is possible to assess how many were undetected, there is no ground truth for close approaches.
-The below chart therefore does not include any statistics for asteroids which went completely undetected.
-It can be seen however that about half of the asteroids that were detected, were not detected until after they had passed Earth.
-That is to say, if they had been on an impact trajectory, they would have been undetected before impact.
-This includes larger asteroids such as 2018 AH, which wasn't detected until 2 days after it had passed, and is estimated to be around 100 times more massive than the Chelyabinsk meteor.
+That effectiveness for larger asteroid can be assessed by looking at warning times for asteroids which did not impact Earth but came close.
+The below diagram for asteroids which came closer than the Moon shows how far in advance of closest approach they were first detected.
+Unlike asteroid impacts, where infrasound sensors provide ground truth, it is impossible to know for sure how many close approaches were undetected.
+Of the asteroids that were detected, the diagram shows that about half were not detected until after they had passed Earth.
+If they had been on course to impact Earth, they would not have been spotted before they hit, primarily because they approached from a direction close to the Sun.
+This includes larger asteroids such as 2018 AH, which approached from a direction close to the Sun and was detected 2 days after it had passed.
+It is estimated to be around 100 times more massive than the Chelyabinsk meteor.

-It is worth noting that the number of detections is increasing as more survey sites come on line (for example ATLAS in 2016 and ZTF in 2018), and that approximately half of the detections are made after the asteroid passes the Earth.
-The below charts visualise the warning times of the close approaches listed in the above bargraph, by the size of the asteroid instead of the year they occurred in.
+The number of detections is increasing as more survey sites come on line (for example ATLAS in 2016 and ZTF in 2018), but approximately half of the detections are made after the asteroid passes the Earth.
+The below charts visualise the warning times of the close approaches listed in the above bargraph, by the size of the asteroid instead of by the year they occurred in.
 The sizes of the charts show the relative sizes of the asteroids to scale.
+This is based on the absolute magnitude of each asteroid, an approximate measure of size based on brightness.
 For comparison, the approximate size of a person is also shown.
-This is based the absolute magnitude of each asteroid, an approximate measure of size based on brightness.